-In Germany, Swing gliders must be inspected as follows (check the situation in your country):
+Swing gliders must be inspected as follows (check the situation in your country):

-- A) Gliders used by schools and tandem gliders (if used commercially) must be inspected (the same as the 2-yearly check) every 12 months from the purchase date. - B) Gliders for personal use and tandem gliders (not used commercially) must be inspected every two years from the purchase date. - C) The glider must be inspected after 150 hours of use (including ground handling) if this occurs prior to the period given in A) and B) above.
+- Gliders for personal use must be inspected every two years from the purchase date. - The glider must be inspected after 100 hours of use (including ground handling) if this occurs prior to the period given above.